 I’ll admit, there are countless Apps and services nowadays to track travel.
 TripIt, Google Trips, Tripify etc. all help simplify the complicated task off planning travel.
 Nevertheless, there is still nothing in my opinion that substitutes for an easy to use spreadsheet that lays everything you need out in one screen.

 Also, this spreadsheet is the exact itinerary and also what I used to help plan my friends amazing South Africa and Mauritius honeymoon!
+If you’re keen for a similar trip to South Africa, please read that post, or plan your own trip with my perfect South Africa itinerary!
 As it is done on Google Docs, they could access it at any point, anywhere.
 A perfect way for groups of travelers to make sure everyone is on the same page.

 Perhaps I am old school and feel more comfortable using Excel, but I find the control and ease of use to be greater with a simple spreadsheet.